-Consider that $5,000 you deposited, and assume it’s grown to $50,000 by the time you retire.
-With a Roth, you’ll have paid taxes on the $5,000 you originally deposited, but you’ll pay nothing on the rest.
-With a traditional account you’ll pay taxes on the entire $50,000.
+Assume you deposited $5,000 and assume it’s grown to $50,000 by the time you retire.
+With a Roth plan, you’ll have paid taxes on the $5,000 you originally deposited, but you’ll pay nothing on the rest.
+With a traditional account, you’ll pay taxes on the entire $50,000.
 Now you see the appeal of the Roth.

 However, using a Roth also means missing out on lots of potential tax deductions during your working years.
-The math is complicated, but a report from T. Rowe Price finds that putting money in a Roth IRA almost always gives you more disposable income in retirement than the same amount deposited in a traditional IRA.
+The math is complicated, but a 2014 report from T. Rowe Price found that putting money in a Roth IRA almost always gives you more disposable income in retirement than if you had put the same amount in a traditional IRA.

-There are tons of online calculators that can help you decide which way to go.
-Simply do a search for “Roth vs. traditional calculator.”
+There are also tons of online calculators that can help you decide which way to go.
+Simply do a web search for “Roth vs. traditional calculator.”

 How’s your progress on saving for retirement?
 Share with us in comments below or on our Facebook page.